 A program is any planned event which introduces the group attending to any of the broad range of library services or activities or which directly provides information to participants.
 Programs may cover use of the library, library services, or library tours.
 Programs may also provide cultural, recreational, or educational information, often designed to meet a specific social need.
 Examples of these types of programs include film showings; lectures; story hours; book discussions; literacy, English as a second language, and citizenship classes.
 This includes programs held off-site that are sponsored or co-sponsored by the library, but excludes programs sponsored by other groups that use library facilities.
 Programs offered as part of a series, are still considered separate programs for counting purposes.
+For example, a book club offered every two weeks, 24 weeks a year, should be counted as 24 programs.
 Library activities delivered on a one-to-one basis, rather than to a group, such as one-to-one literacy tutoring, services to homebound, resume writing assistance, homework assistance, and mentoring activities are not considered programs under this definition.
 ATTENDANCE is the count of the audience at all programs sponsored by the library for the year.
-See: Adult Library Programs, Children's Library Programs Programs.
+See: Adult Library Programs, Children's Library Programs, Young Adult Programs